matsovkin/cot-social_share/README.md

 * Easy «one-click-install» (for basic use you don't need adding TPL tags)
 * Highly configurable (widget style and list of services)
 * I18n for widget based on users profile
-* No external dependencies (working without jQuery use)
+* No external dependencies (working without jQuery)
 * Allowed to insert in any block of site with `{PHP.social_share}` tag

 Requirements